maptimedavis/MaptimeDavis/MapsWithR/InteractiveMapsR.md

 ### Basemaps

-If you want to use a different Basemap (Background Map), here's a list of easy to use examples. <http://leaflet-extras.github.io/leaflet-providers/preview/index.html> You can use any other XYZ tile service, read the documentation on how.
+If you want to use a different Basemap (Background Map), [here's a list of easy to use maps](http://leaflet-extras.github.io/leaflet-providers/preview/index.html).
+You can use any other XYZ tile services, read the [documentation on addTiles](https://www.rdocumentation.org/packages/leaflet/versions/2.0.2/topics/addControl) for various options.

 Other Tips
 ----------